janjakubnanista/antennae/README.md

 ### Template registration

-There are two basic ways of registering templates using `whiskers`.
+There are two basic ways of registering templates using `antennae`.

 #### Parsing templates from DOM

-This is the major use case for this module. `whiskers` will traverse your DOM looking for `<script>` tags with type set to `text/html`.
-These templates will be registered on `whiskers` object using the `data-name` or `id` attribute of the corresponding `<script>` tag.
+This is the major use case for this module. `antennae` will traverse your DOM looking for `<script>` tags with type set to `text/html`.
+These templates will be registered on `antennae` object using the `data-name` or `id` attribute of the corresponding `<script>` tag.

 An example of this are the following templates: